Building the Capacity of Local Businesses

 At a Glance

-- Skills development may involve a company drawing on its own personnel to provide direct training for prospective suppliers or the community at large.
-This can be especially useful during the early development phases when the project impact and training budgets are smaller.
+Skill development programs may involve a company drawing on its own personnel to provide direct training for prospective suppliers or the community at large.
+This can be especially useful during the early development phases of a project.

 - Creating the Foundations for a Linkage Program in a Rural Setting: Lessons Learned from the Early Stages of the Ahafo Linkages Program in Ghana (International Finance Corporation, Newmont Ghana Gold Ltd.)